 The two most important channels for your podcast will be Apple Podcasts and Spotify.

-For step by step instructions, read these guides:
+For step-by-step instructions, read these guides:

-You can watch me create a podcast, from start to finish, in this YouTube video.
+You can watch me create a podcast from start to finish in this YouTube video.

 If you have more questions, you can reach me on Twitter.